voder-ai/eslint-plugin-traceability/docs/rules/require-story-annotation.md

   - Enum: ["all", "exported", "non-exported"]
   - Default: "all"

-Note: `ArrowFunctionExpression` is supported by this rule but is not included in the default scope.
-To enforce story annotations on arrow functions, add `"ArrowFunctionExpression"` to the `scope` option.
+Note: The `scope` option is limited to the listed node types; arrow functions are not currently configurable via this option.

 Default: